 As discussed in Section 2.11.6, the Calendar Tool disallows multiple scheduled items with exactly the same values for date, start time, duration, and title.
-This uniqueness condition can be violated for one or more attendees when a scheduler allows a meeting to be scheduled at the same time as optional or must items, as in Figure 102, for example.
-The uniqueness condition can also be violated for private items on attendees' calendars.
+This uniqueness condition can be violated for meetings scheduled for one or more attendees when a scheduler allows a meeting to be scheduled at the same time as optional or must items, as in Figure 102, for example.
+The uniqueness condition can also be violated for private items on attendees' calendars, and when the same calendar is associated with more than one central host computer.

 The uniqueness condition is not checked at the time the scheduler confirms the meeting, but rather at the time an attending user accepts the meeting.
 Specifically, if an attending user accepts a meeting that violates the uniqueness condition, the system prompts the user with a dialog of the form shown in Figure 118.
 As the dialog explains, the user presses 'Retitle' to have the system change the title by adding a suffix.
 The suffix added is the string "[n]", where n is a unique integer starting at 2 and incremented as necessary to guarantee unique titles.
 If the user presses 'Edit', the system (re)displays the detailed notification dialog, in which the user can edit the title.
-The user could satisfy the uniqueness condition by editing the date, start time, or duration instead of the title.
-Title editing is presumably the most typical.
+The user could satisfy the uniqueness condition by editing the date, start time, or duration instead of the title, but such editing is presumably atypical.